ritubara/VVplus-App/CONTRIBUTING.md

 - [Use semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)
 - Push to an appropriate branch, then send a pull request when the entire task is complete
+- Create issues to define tasks, use issue page to communicate progress on the task